ChadMCasey/ChadMCasey/README.md

 <br>

 <p align="left">
-  Over the past 18 months, I have executed a strategic and rigorous pivot into the mathematical and computational foundations of Computer Science.
-My focus is centered on the intersection of <b>Computer Graphics, Physics Simulation, and Animation Rendering Pipelines.</b>
+  Over the past 18 months, I have pivoted into focusing on the intersection of <b>Computer Graphics, Physics Simulation, and Animation Rendering Pipelines.</b>
 </p>

 <p align="left">